SockCoinProject/White-Paper/README.md

 Sock Coin is a collective adventure where everyone gets a lot of Socks.
 Imagine this: 70% of the total supply is distributed to the community!
 Here's how it works:

-#### Token Distribution
+#### Token Distribution supply:

 - **50% at Free Price**: For a few days after the announcement of the pre-sale or you can send any amount of BNB to this wallet ( for early VC).
 Distribution is ased on your contribution, a percentage of Sock Coin will be allocated to you.
 The more you give, the more you receive, and the less likely you'll have cold feet!

-- **20% in AirDrop**: Who doesn't have holey Socks or cold feet?
-30% of the total supply will be airdropped to the community.
+- **20% in AirDrop & Rewards**: Who doesn't have holey Socks or cold feet?
+20% of the total supply will be airdropped to the community.
 The percentage you receive will depend on your initial participation.
 Simple and effective!
 Be generous, and we will be too!

 - **10% Reserved for Liquidity Pools**: Once the 50% supply and the AirDrop have been distributed, liquidity pools will be created to ensure stability and smooth transactions.
-You will be able to trade your Sock Coins with ease.
+You will be able to trade your SockCoins with ease.

 - **5% for the Team**: Because a good team deserves its reward, 5% of the supply is reserved for those working hard to make Sock Coin a success.

 - **5% for the Market Maker**: 5% of the supply is reserved for Market maker stability is a success.

 - **5% for CEX: Finally**: 5% of the supply is reserved for centralized exchanges (CEX), ensuring maximum visibility and optimal accessibility.
--

 - **5% for Marketing**: To make sure SockCoin reaches every corner of the crypto world, 5% of the supply is reserved for marketing plan.
 From promotions to     partnerships, this allocation ensures that everyone knows about SockCoin's potential.
 Spread the word and join the movement!
-5% for Marketing:

 ### Join the Adventure! 🚀🧦